 - The camera does not support operation with Mac OS 8.6 or earlier, or Mac OS X 10.0.
-Operation is supported with Mac OS 9, X (10.1, 10.2, 10.3, 10.4, 10.5) only.
+Operation is supported with Mac OS 9, X (10.1, 10.2, 10.3, 10.4) only.
 Use the standard USB driver that comes with your supported operating system. - To connect the camera to your computer and save files - 1.
 Turn on the camera and press [MENU]. - 2.
 On the "Set Up" tab, select "USB" and then press [▶]. - 3.
-Use [▲] and [▼] to select "Mass Storage", and then press [SET]. - Turn off the camera.
-Next, rotate the cover lock dial in the [◀OPEN] direction and open the memory card/terminal cover.
+Use [▲] and [▼] to select "Mass Storage", and then press [SET].

-Use the USB cable that comes with the camera to connect it to your Macintosh.

-- The camera does not draw power over the USB cable.
+- Turn off the camera and then use the USB cable that comes with the camera to connect it to your Macintosh. - The camera does not draw power over the USB cable.
 Make sure the camera's battery is sufficiently charged before connecting. - Make sure that you insert the cable connector into the USB/AV port until you feel it click securely into place.
 Failure to insert the connector fully can result in poor communication or malfunction.